Denatured Alcohols (methylated spirits) for Shellac

 A 190 Proof Denatured Alcohol is operator and earth, ‘Green’, friendly.

-If you find one of these, or another 190 proof Denatured Alcohol, buy locally and save on shipping.
+"Klean-Strip Green” ia a retail brand of 190 Proof Denatured Alcohol.
+If you can find Klean-Strip Green or another high test 190 proof Denatured Alcohol, buy locally and save on shipping.

 Shop Note: By using a known Denatured Alcohol proof or purity and settling on a brand you will have more predictable results by elminating one finishing variable.
 We adjust for weather and heat conditions by adding SHELLAC Retarder (not lacquer retarder).